-DON’T let Young children pick up the dog in their arms or carry it around all the time.
-It’s exhausting for the dog and it will soon become tired and grumpy and is likely to start growling or snapping at your children.
+DON’T let young children pick up the dog in their arms or carry it around all the time.
+It’s exhausting for the dog and it will soon become tired and grumpy.
+It will be likely then to start growling or snapping at your children.

 DO instruct small children that they can only pick up the dog in their arms if they are sitting flat on the ground.
 This position tends to calm the child and help it focus on holding the dog properly.
 It’s also a lot less scary and stressful for the dog if it feels confident enough to wiggle out of the grip and safely jump to the ground.

 DON’T up your energy in order to calm your dog.
-If you are playing together and you yell out ‘No!’, try to push away the dog with your arms, tap the dog over the nose or try to run away, you will most likely excite your dog further and its play will only intensify.
+If you are playing together and you yell out ‘No!’, try to push away the dog with your arms, tap the dog over the nose, or try to run away, you will most likely excite your dog further.
+Its play will only intensify.
 The same will happen with your children, but possibly even more dramatically, because your dog thinks of them as equals and playmates.

 DO teach your children to stand up straight, put their hands on their shoulders and turn away from the dog.
-Your dog may make a small attempt to continue playing, but your childrens’ body language clearly says no and as it is boring your dog will soon look elsewhere for fun.
-You can use the same technique yourself, so that your dog learns to read the message even faster.
+Your dog may make a small attempt to continue playing, but your childrens’ body language clearly says no. Becoming bored, your dog will soon look elsewhere for fun.
+You can use the same technique yourself so that your dog learns to read the message even faster.